joe-lemay/PokedexAI/README.md

 <br/>

 <p align="center">
-    An artistically acurate fully functional pokedex, allows you to store a party, search the pokemon library, and plays custom built audio descriptions based on a multitude of attributes and abilities.
+    An artistically acurate, fully functional pokedex!
+Allows you to store a party, search the Pokemon library, and plays custom built audio descriptions based on a multitude of attributes and abilities.
 Allows the user to open a chat window with Professor Oak and ask any pokemon related questions.
-A custom OpenAI agent will accuratlety respond to the users questions. </p>
+A custom OpenAI agent will accuratety respond to the users questions. </p>
 <img src="imgs/oakai.PNG" width="500px" >
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I built this project as a test of my skills and as part of my time teaching students the fundamentals of web design.
 I decided to stick to vanilla js, html, and css to make it easily approachable even for a beginner.
 The poke API is free to use and does not require a key.
-The OakAI is implemnted as an optioanl feature, so even without an OpenAI API key the app is still fully functional.
+The OakAI is implemented as an optional feature, so even without an OpenAI API key the app is still fully functional.

 <!-- GETTING STARTED -->
 ## Getting Started

 This project uses a simple html file.
 Just open it in any browser.
-If youd like to use the OakAI, youll have to enter your OpenAI API key in the code provided.
+If you'd like to use the OakAI, you'll have to enter your OpenAI API key in the code provided.

 ### Prerequisites